todays tech news scookietech

 I don’t work that way.

-When I started covering tech, I noticed something.
-Most coverage felt hollow.
+When I started covering tech, I noticed something pretty obvious: most coverage felt hollow.
 You’d read an article and walk away with nothing you could actually use.
+Empty.

 Some people say that’s fine.
 They argue readers just want quick hits of information and don’t care about depth.
 That surface-level coverage is what the internet demands.